-2A Notation to be included on s149 planning certificate issued under s149(2) of the EP&A Act, as required by s59(2) of the CLM Act
+2A Notation to be included on s.
+10.7 planning certificate issued under s.
+10.7(2) of the EP&A Act, as required by s.
+59(2) of the CLM Act

-• Where Council has received a Site Audit Statement that relates to the land

-Council has received a Site Audit Statement that relates to the land.

-• Where the site has not been regulated by the CLM Act

-The land to which this certificate relates is not presently subject to regulation under the Contaminated Land Management Act 1997.

-Where the site has been declared significantly contaminated under the CLM Act
+- Where Council has received a Site Audit Statement that relates to the land Council has received a Site Audit Statement that relates to the land. - Where the site has not been regulated by the CLM Act The land to which this certificate relates is not presently subject to regulation under the Contaminated Land Management Act 1997. - Where the site has been declared significantly contaminated under the CLM Act